SkillBridge Explained: How It Works and How to Prepare Before Separation

 What SkillBridge Actually Is

-SkillBridge is a Department of Defense program that allows eligible service members to participate in approved civilian training, internships, or employment programs during the final portion of active duty service.
+SkillBridge is a Department of War program that allows eligible service members to participate in approved civilian training, internships, or employment programs during the final portion of active duty service.

 You remain on active duty during SkillBridge and continue to receive pay and benefits.
 Participation requires command approval and must align with separation requirements.